-WALID JAWAD, MS, JDR, GDC
+WALID JAWAD MS, MBA, CCF, JDR, GDC

 Walid Jawad is a calm and collected Neutral who is intuitively attuned to participants.
 His decade long experience in the field of conflict analysis and resolution is focused on Alternative Dispute Resolution (ADR).
 Over the years, Walid shifted his practice from the international facilitation sphere to a community based one, resolving conflicts between couples and individuals within a community.
 His practice is three-pronged: mediator, arbitrator, and coach.